 The earth and its many inhabitants offer the inquisitive eye an incomparable sense of wonder.
 Yet two long-term perils threaten the future of this planet.
-The first, unconstrained economic and physical expansion, threatens the health of ecosystems and their inhabitants, human and animal alike.
+The first, poorly considered economic and physical expansion, threatens the health of ecosystems and their inhabitants, human and animal alike.
 While often regional in nature, the cumulative effects of such expansion feed into the even broader threat of global climate change.
 As a photographer informed by a master’s degree in ecology (Colorado State University, 2010), I am interested in how art and science raise awareness of these challenges, shape our responses, and inspire positive change.
 I have focused my two longest-term projects – one of which is a work in progress looking at climate change and the other of which, now complete, focused on issues of regional growth and development in the American West – on these pressing issues.

 “photography offers to restore and reinforce our sense of wonder at the world around us”